xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

             7. property: tcp_offset
 :param do_not_open: do not open, default is False, if true, you need to manually call the connect interface.
 :param kwargs: keyword parameters, generally do not need to set
+    axis: number of axes, required only when using a serial port connection, default is 7
     baudrate: serial baudrate, invalid, reserved.
     timeout: serial timeout, invalid, reserved.
     filters: serial port filters, invalid, reserved.